Aditi41sachi/fraud-detection-risk-scoring/readme.md

 **Step 4: Outputs**

 After successful execution:
 * Processed datasets are saved in `processed/`
 * Trained models and the optimized threshold are saved in `models/`
+* fraud_predictions.csv is generated as the final prediction, risk scoring, and evaluation dataset`

 ## 📈 Results